 Fall is here…I don’t know where you live but I live in New York where fall is one of the prettiest seasons of the year…if not the prettiest.
 The leaves on the trees are so colorful and the cool crisp air feels so nice.

 And what better to wake up to on a crisp morning than with a stack of these apple pancakes with maple syrup drizzling down the sides of them!

-When autumn comes around, the farmers market is a great place to visit with so many colorful fruits and vegetables to choose from.
+When autumn comes around, the farmer's market is a great place to visit with so many colorful fruits and vegetables to choose from.
 At the top of our list are apples and pears.
-I love going there to get fresh fruits and vegetables.
-Do you go to one near you?
-The farmer’s market in our area goes from May to November it is great to get everything so fresh.
+If you have a farmers market close to you, check it out!

 The recipe is easy to make.